-Advocacy Award--Currently closed to applications
+Advocacy Award - Now closed for applications

 The ICHG advocacy award is a great opportunity for funding people & projects advocating for specific child health matters anywhere in the world.
 It is released yearly.